 Trucking companies often pre-hire students

 The KCC Truck Driver Training Program works with many trucking companies that will pre-hire students.
-The fact is, truck driving is one of the few occupations where students who complete training are almost certain to go to work immediately.
+The fact is, truck driving is one of the few occupations where you are almost certain to go to work immediately following training.
 Most students receive several job offers prior to completion of their program.

-Students may register at any time.
+You can register any time.
 Full-time programs start every month.
 Part-time programs start every eight to 10 weeks.
 Training is scheduled around holidays and interruptions caused by weather or other unforeseen circumstances.

 Classroom - 40 hours